 Possession with intent to distribute charges can result in similarly serious penalties depending on the type and amount of controlled substance, the location where the defendant was apprehended, and the defendant’s criminal history.
 Prosecutors need not prove that an actual sale took place to establish the elements of this crime; the amount of the drug in possession may be enough to prove intent to distribute.

 Under both federal law and New Jersey law, anyone who is involved in the cultivation or manufacture of a controlled substance may be charged with manufacturing a controlled substance.
 Penalties for this crime include jail time, fines, drug offender registration, probation and mandatory rehabilitation.
 A Camden County drug crime lawyer at the Law Offices of Thomas J. Gosse will fight to have your drug charges dismissed, reduced or have your case moved to Drug Court where defendants receive rehabilitation instead of incarceration.

-If you are facing New Jersey drug charges, contact the Law Offices of Thomas J. Gosse, an experienced Camden County criminal law firm.
+If you are facing New Jersey drug charges, contact the Law Office of Thomas J. Gosse, an experienced Camden County criminal law firm.
 Given the serious penalties associated with drug crimes, it is imperative that you consult with a skilled, knowledgeable criminal lawyer who can assist in your defense.
-At the Law Offices of Thomas J. Gosse, we aggressively fight for our clients’ rights and freedom.
+At the Law Office of Thomas J. Gosse, we aggressively fight for our clients’ rights and freedom.
 A Camden County drug crime lawyer will work tirelessly to obtain the best possible outcome in your case.
 We represent defendants throughout South Jersey from our offices conveniently located in Haddon Heights, including those in Cherry Hill, Moorestown, and Haddonfield, New Jersey.
 Submit an online contact form or call us at 856-546-6600 or toll-free at 800-989-1575 to discuss your case today.